cloudmesh-community/hid-sp18-523/paper/paper.md

 Install node.js through download

-Install CLI using npm install -g ryuu command on unix/linux based platform.
+Install CLI using below command -

+npm install -g ryuu command ( unix/linux based platform ).

 Make sure that firewall is not blocking npm registry by pining www.npmjs.com through terminal

 Creating simple Domo App
 ========================

-On the CLI Type command domo init on terminal.This will initiate basic design template
+Command domo init on CLI terminal create basic design template.

 We will be asked to enter design name and starter type App.
 Enter myfirstdomoapp as design name and HelloWorld as starter type.
 This will